 When the platform was available for the public, Facebook has enough leverage to move forward dramatically.
 They had proven viral loops in place that utilized a series of automated emails to increase the level of engagement and get more people to join.

-This is a closed-to-open tactic which turned out beneficial for Facebook at all levels.
+This is a closed-to-open tactic that turned out beneficial for Facebook at all levels.

-It is not like one tactic will help you through out.
-It is the combination of various ides that bring out the best results.
-At Onboardly, they combine the public relations, content marketing and social media together to create a strategy that works for all the startups.
-With content marketing it has to been done correctly.
+It is not like one tactic will help you throughout.
+It is the combination of various ideas that bring out the best results.
+At Onboardly, they combine public relations, content marketing, and social media together to create a strategy that works for all the startups.
+With content marketing, it has to been done correctly.
 The logistics suggest that 80% of the time PR either spends sourcing publications to post your content to promote it so as to build a relationship key.
 This is the kind of relationship that helps drive your marketing forward.

-As a big startup you can surely spend million and billions on advertising and quirky promotions and many other paid form of promotions.
-But as a startup it won’t get that easy with the small cashflow.
+As a big startup, you can surely spend millions and billions on advertising and quirky promotions and many other paid form of promotions.
+But as a startup, it won’t get that easy with the small cashflow.
 With the limited cashflow allocating those resources to marketing spend is not so much of a priority.

-At this point what you need to do is start out trying to build your network, speak at events, conference or meetups.
+At this point what you need to do is start out trying to build your network, speak at events, conferences, or meetups.
 Get to know your community.
 Your opportunities can be anywhere.

 Founder at BigRadar.
 Customers and simplicity has always been a priority.